Sewage Backup in Toronto: What to Do First, Why It Happens, and How to Prevent the Next One

 Introduction

 If you have a sewage backup happening right now in Toronto, this is the order: keep people and pets out, stop running ANY water, photograph everything for your insurance file, and call a licensed plumber for emergency dispatch.
 Sewage is Category-3 'black water' under IICRC S500 — handling it without proper containment is a health risk and a Category-3 cleanup is what insurers require for the claim to pay.
 After the immediate emergency: the prevention scope (backwater valve + sump pump + weeping-tile disconnect) is eligible for up to $6,650 from the City of Toronto.
+If you need the work handled rather than researched, see sewage backup emergency service in Toronto for pricing, process, and booking.
+For dispatch right now, call our emergency plumbing service; once cleared, a drain camera inspection shows why the line backed up in the first place.

 Related services for this guide